tin2003tin/tagfilterDB/README.md

 ### 2: DataManager

 **Dynamic Collection:**
-Manages dynamic collections of various data kinds and schemas, like 'Student' with fields like 'id', 'name', and 'age'.
+Handles diverse data types and schemas, including custom-defined schemas.

+**Tag Filtering:**
+Supports advanced tagging and filtering based on custom tags for optimized data retrieval and analysis.

 **Encode/Decode:**
-Allows for efficient data storage and retrieval.
+Efficiently encodes and decodes data for storage and retrieval.

 **Visualization:**
-Tools help visualize data management operations for monitoring and analysis.
+Provides tools to visualize data management operations for improved monitoring and analysis.

+**Custom Schema Design:**
+Allows designing data schemas using a specialized language and compiler for tailored data structures and operations.

 ### 3. QueryEngine.